My Rock Tumbler's Motor is Hot! Is That Normal?

-Many people who own rock tumblers notice that the tumbler's motor is very warm - even hot - while the tumbler is operating.
+Many people who own a rock tumbler notice that the tumbler's motor is very warm - even hot - while the tumbler is operating.
 They are often concerned that something is wrong with their tumbler.
-We understand completely because we were surprised the first time we discovered that our tumbler's motor was hot.
+We understand completely because we were surprised the first time we discovered that our tumbler's motor felt "hot to the touch".

-Hot tumbler motors are normal.
-Most rock tumblers have air-cooled motors that are designed to run hot to the touch.
-You will probably not burn your fingers if you touch the motor quickly.
-However, if you allow your fingers to remain in contact with the motor for more than a moment, the heat will be uncomfortable.
+Every rock tumbler that we own has an air-cooled motor that runs "hot to the touch".
+You can touch the motor with your finger without being burned, but if you allow your finger to remain in contact with the motor for more than a moment, the heat will be uncomfortable.
 That motor temperature is normal.

 Thermally Protected Motors

 High-quality rock tumblers have thermally protected motors.
 These motors are designed to shut off if they become overheated.
-This is a safety feature intended to prevent fires.
+This is a safety feature intended to prevent burns and fires.